 Alluvial forests are valuable.
 They are characterized by a very wet, almost swamplike soil.
 Certain plants, such as the black alder and marsh marigold, like this moist environment.
 They grow along the water of the small streams.
 And in the dense forest, many animals find a place to live.

 The Scalluvia project not only aims to restore these woods, but also to make them more known to the public.
 Most parts of the forests and creeks are too vulnerable and – because of the muddy underground – dangerous to walk in.
-But paths will guide visitors through areas that are open to public, where they can walk or cycle while enjoying the beautiful view.
+But paths guide visitors through areas that are open to public, where they can walk or cycle while enjoying the beautiful view.

 Getting in tip-top shape